goodboxer/chunkflow-io/SETUP.md

 **API quota exceeded:**
 - Check your Gemini API usage at https://aistudio.google.com
 - You may need to upgrade your API plan or wait for quota reset

+**Firebase not initializing:**
+- Verify all Firebase environment variables are set in `.env.local`
+- Check Firebase Console for correct configuration values
+- Ensure Firebase services (Auth, Firestore, Storage) are enabled in console